bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-94.rst

 to upgrade to version 7.17.

-ivyScript validation is enabled by default
+IvyScript Validation is Enabled by Default
 ******************************************

 |tag-project-changed|